 Of the responding practices, demographic information was provided by 199, which employ or contract with the following: 7,213.6 full-time equivalent (FTE) physician anesthesiologists, 5,211.5 FTE nurse anesthetists, and 1,333.2 FTE anesthesiologist assistants.
 As well, those practices work with the following additional staff not directly employed by them: 1,758.7 FTE nurse anesthetists and 264 FTE AAs.

 What the Data Means to You

 This data about commercial fees is more than just interesting.
 It becomes most meaningful when you use it to help manage your anesthesia practice.
 As we recommended each year, here are three ways to use this data in your own practice:

 Compare your own reimbursement to these numbers, particularly your top five payers.
 The full report breaks down the numbers by region and state.
 How do you compare to other practices in your region?
-The national and state averages have gone up in the last year; has your reimbursement for managed care plans?
+The national averages have gone up in the last year, but here in Indiana, our state averages have gone down.
+How has your reimbursement for managed care plans fared in 2021?